-Christopher DeLacy is the leader of the Political Law Group and a member of the Public Policy & Regulation team at Holland & Knight.
-For 15 years, he has been representing corporations, trade associations, local governments, coalitions and nonprofits before Congress and the executive branch.
-Mr. DeLacy has extensive experience with technology issues, including cybersecurity, data breach and privacy, and with transportation issues, including maritime issues.
+Christopher DeLacy is co-chair of the Political Law Group and a member of the Public Policy & Regulation team at Holland & Knight.
+For 20 years, he has been representing corporations, trade associations, local governments, coalitions and nonprofits before Congress and the executive branch.
+Mr. DeLacy has extensive experience with technology, infrastructure, agriculture and trade issues.
 He has helped to develop legislation and federal policies in these areas and has represented clients during related hearings.

 Mr. DeLacy advises clients on the Federal Election Campaign Act of 1971, the Lobbying Disclosure Act of 1995, Congressional gift and travel rules, the Ethics in Government Act of 1978, and related state and local laws.
 Mr. DeLacy has represented clients before the Federal Election Commission, the House and Senate Ethics Committees and Office of Congressional Ethics.
 He has also represented clients during inspector general and congressional investigations, and advised clients on federal conflict of interest, post-employment and financial disclosure issues.
-His political law clients include political action committees, campaigns, corporations, trade associations, nonprofit organizations, ballot question committees, coalitions and officeholders.
+His political law clients include political action committees (PACs), corporations, trade associations, nonprofit organizations, ballot question committees and coalitions.
 He serves as general counsel to the Holland & Knight Committee for Effective Government PAC.

 Prior to entering private practice, Mr. DeLacy served as counsel to Sen. John Warner of Virginia.
-In that capacity, Mr. DeLacy advised the senator on transportation issues and served as the Senator's Rules Committee counsel during consideration of the Bipartisan Campaign Reform Act of 2002 ("McCain-Feingold") and as his representative to the Senate Republican High Tech Task Force.
+In that capacity, Mr. DeLacy served as the Senator's Rules Committee counsel during consideration of the Bipartisan Campaign Reform Act of 2002 (McCain-Feingold Act) and as his representative to the Senate Republican High Tech Task Force.

 Before working for Sen. Warner, Mr. DeLacy served as counsel on the Technology Subcommittee of the House Science Committee where he oversaw technical standards issues and the National Institute of Standards and Technology (NIST).